dojot/docs/source/flow.rst

 This node sends a file to a FTP server.
 When uploading a file, its name can be set by setting the "Filename" field in the same way as other output variables (it should refer to a variable set in the flow).
-The file encoding will set the file enconding, which could be, for instance, "base64" or "utf-8".
+The file encoding will set the file encoding, which could be, for instance, "base64" or "utf-8".